endlesssolitude/ShatteredPD-DetailedDesc/README.md

 - Update (usually) each time when ShatteredPD releases a major version.

-- Since the gameplay is almost the same to original ShPD, you can just regard it as a dictionary.
+- You can just regard it as a dictionary.